kurmasz-assignments/cis343-connect4-scheme/README.md

 ### Hints

-1. Remember, you need to add your own copy of `kawa-3.1.1.jar` to the repo.
 2. The included `connect4.scm` file includes some functions you may find helpful.
 You are not required to use them.
 3. Nesting functions will reduce the number of parameters you end up passing.